 4. Recipient Fees

-This is something we do not take into account, because there so many variables involved.
+This is something we do not take this into account, because there are so many variables involved.
 Generally speaking most banks in most western countries do not charge recipient fees, but in theory they may be levied and be as high as 1-2%.
-Choosing the right payment method, using trenches and comprehensive knowledge of banking facilities in a certain country can help you avoid those.
+Choosing the right payment method, using trenches and comprehensive knowledge of banking facilities in a certain country can help you avoid these.

 Average markup concept

-If you’re expecting to pay nothing at all for your transfer, it is not going to happen.
+If you’re expecting to pay nothing at all for your overseas currency transfer, it is not going to happen.
+Even though all our recommended companies are are offering no wire transfer fee on their international money transfers, they are not able to provide clients with the current interbank exchange rate, or they will not turn any profit.
 The question is how much you’ll pay in proportion to the amount you are transferring abroad or receiving from abroad.

 It is not necessarily the most representative average fees, but we feel our guidance is firm.
-We have been running MoneyTransferComparison.com, one of the leading money transfer information portals online, for the past 3 years almost, and we take great pride in the international money transfer calculator.
+We have been running MoneyTransferComparison.com, one of the leading money transfer information portals online, for the past 4 years, and we take great pride in the international money transfer calculator.

 But wait, I saw different rates in a different comparison site, or I’m just not sure if your maths is correct

-With that being said, we do feel this money transfer fee calculator can help you understand whether you are being quoted fairly or not.
+With that being said, we do feel this money transfer fee calculator can help you understand whether you are being quoted fairly or not, beyond the direct wire transfer fees.

-Other money transfer comparison sites may show real live feeds of the rates offered.
+Other money transfer comparison sites may show real live feeds of the rates offered (or the international money transfer fees taken at any given time).
 We don’t go down this route because we feel that when we do that, it is bound to be imprecise.
 Additionally, these rates that they are presenting are negotiated specifically for their users, while we have different rates for our readers that we negotiated.
 What you could definitely do is get a quote from one company featured on that competitor’s site and see if their quote matches with the information present on the website, and at the same time sign up with one of our top recommended companies and ask them for a quote, and just compare the two to see where you’re getting the best deal.